Powerlearnproject/se-day1-assignment-wanjikufaith-dev/README.md

  Both waterfall and agile have their strengths and weaknesses. waterfall is great for structured projects with fixed requirements while Agile is ideal for dynamic , customer driven software development.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+A software developer is responsible for designing coding and implementing software solutions based on project requirements . some responsibilities include ; writing clean efficient and maintainable code , collaborating with designers testers and product managers ,debugging and troubleshooting software issues , implementing new features and optimising existing ones
+A Quality Assurance engineer ensures that the software products meet quality standards by identifying bugs and improving performance before release. some responsibilities include ; designing and executing test cases , identifying documenting and tracking software bugs , performing different types of testing e.g unit integration, regression and performance
+Product manager defines the software vision , prioritises  features and  ensures the final product meets business and user needs . key responsibilities include gathering and analysing customer requirements , defining the product roadmap and prioritising features , communication between developers , designers and stakeholder.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.